delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

     end
   ```

   The `.update` method returns true or false based on whether the update was successful, so we're using that to set the response accordingly.
+We're only returning the first error message - at the very least, when the user corrects that one they can progress onto the others.
+Of course, you are more than welcome to adjust this response as appropriate for your application.
 Now if you go through and try updating your films with invalid data via the UI, you'll see none of the records save; check the console and you'll see something like the following:

   ```bash
     Error: Request failed with status code 403